d-asensio/cabify-shopping-cart/README.md

 ### Checkout and app interaction

-I have described the checkout class and the app, but how they link together?
+I have described the checkout class and the app, but how they interact together?

 In my opinion, the frontend should be as "dummy" as possible: It should contain the minimum amount of business logic and in case that it is unavoidable, the business logic should be isolated from the presentation layer.